GrokSoft/PlexNotes/README.md

 The goal of the project is to have a way for family and friends that use my ![alt text][plexVs] media server to report any issues with the content.
 Request new content, etc...

-* A list of available route paths can be found using the url: `api/routes`
+* A list of available route paths can be found using the uri: `api/routes`
     ~~~~
     {
         "GET": [
             "/www\\/?.*/",
             "api/data/priorities",
             "api/data/statuses",
-            "api/data/issuetypes",
+            "api/data/categories",
             "api/routes",
-            "api/issues",
-            "api/issues/:id"
+            "api/notes",
+            "api/notes/:id"
         ],
         "PUT": [],
         "POST": [
-            "api/issues",
+            "api/notes",
             "api/data/add/:count"
         ],
-        "DELETE": []
+        "DELETE": [
+            "api/notes/:id"
+        ]
     }`
     ~~~~